-The VERITAS File System supports BSD-style user quotas.
+The VERITAS File System (VxFS) supports user quotas.
 The quota system limits the use of two principal resources of a file system: files and data blocks.
-For each of these resources, users may be assigned quotas.
+For each of these resources, you can assign quotas to individual users to limit their usage.

 - Quota Limits

 - Quotas File on VxFS

-- Quota commands
+- Quota Commands

-- quotacheck With VxFS
+- Quota Checking With VxFS

-- Using Quotas
+- ♦ Using Quotas